 - Difficulty following multi-step directions.

-- Difficulty with narrative construction; difficulty following narratives (listening comprehension).
+- Struggles with narrative construction; difficulty following narratives (listening comprehension).

 Cognition (by age 5)